First National Bank Ghana: Governance

 As of May 2020, the chairman of the seven-person board of directors is Stephan Claassen.
 Dominic Adu serves as the chief executive officer and leads a team of 11 senior managers in running the day-to-day affairs of the bank.

-Awards and Recognitions
+Awards and recognition

-First National Bank received seven awards at the 2023 World’s Best Consumer Digital Banks in Africa by Global Finance.
+First National Bank received seven awards at the 2023 World's Best Consumer Digital Banks in Africa by Global Finance.
 The recognition highlights the bank's leadership in user experience, digital interfaces, information security, and fraud prevention.